A Wizard of Mars: Major characters

 Carmela is a key character in this book, though not a wizard.
 Ignoring Kit's reluctance to allow her on the trip, she travels with Nita and S'ree and manages to decode an ancient prophecy using her strange gift with languages.
-She shows no further sign of becoming a wizard, and claims that she's simply training to be a "galactic personal shopper".
+She shows no further sign of becoming a wizard, and claims that she is simply training to be a "galactic personal shopper".
 She also shows interest in Ronan, which he does not reciprocate.
-She has been amply repaid for the service she did in Wizards At War, by being allowed on a nearly endless shopping spree at the Crossings on Rirhath B. She lives for annoying her little brother, and now that Helena is back, it is so much easier!
+She has been amply repaid for the service she did in Wizards at War by being allowed on a nearly endless shopping spree at the Crossings on Rirhath B. She lives for annoying her little brother, and now that Helena is back, it is easier.
 She also loves to tease Nita by calling her "Juanita LOUISE," since Nita hates her middle name.
 Carmela's own middle name, now, has an interesting history.
 Her aunts and uncles fought so much over what her middle name would be that Carmela's mother decided to take their first initials and make a new name out of them.